ZuiTaoNEU/NLP-FINAL/README.md

-# Full-Stack Text-to-Image Generative AI Web Application
+# Text-to-Image Generative AI Web Application

 This project implements a full-stack web application using the Stable Diffusion model to generate images from text prompts.
 The implementation includes both a Python backend for model fine-tuning and inference, and a React frontend for user interaction.